brthor/cli-ubuntu-dev/README.md

 # cli-ubuntu-dev
-A quick an easy dev environment for cli on ubuntu.
+A quick an easy dev environment for https://github.com/dotnet/cli on ubuntu.

 To get started: